 Imagine for a moment that you are strolling down an aisle in a local supermarket searching for a new brand of cereal.
 You come across two options.
 One offers nothing more than a generic package and a bland product description.
-The other boasts colourful graphics, an intuitive layout and memorable branding.
+The other boasts colorful graphics, an intuitive layout, and memorable branding.
 Which one would you select?

 Of course, the answer here is obvious.
 Consumers tend to be attracted to products and services which are miles ahead of the rest.
 Furthermore, they place a great deal of emphasis on functionality during the initial engagement process.
 These points are often associated with areas such as marketing & branding.